PerfectSlayer/parisjug-website/content/events/2009/07-07-ria/index.md

 ### 20h30 à 21h : Buffet

-### 21h à 22h : JavaFX : The Platform for Rich Internet Applications
+### 21h à 22h : JavaFX: The Platform for Rich Internet Applications

 The demand continues to grow for rich interactive content, applications, and services that run on a variety of clients.
 Rich Applications have achieved a new degree of sophistication with requirements to add multimedia and animation.
 With the JavaFX SDK and the latest updates of Java SE 6 it is possible to incorporate innovative elements of rich client applications into existing Java software with minimum effort, enabling consistent user experiences on the desktop, mobile devices, TV, and other consumer platforms.